Asmaa-Abdo22/Groovin-Template/README.md

 # Groovin Template

-This is a Template Personal Portfolio Named as Alex Smith.
+This is a simple template.
 It was created as a practice on  HTML and Bootstrap

 # Demo :